kusumotonorio/factlog/README.md

 { mouseo Jerry } semper
 { mouseo Nibbles } semper
 ```
 The above code means that Tom is a cat and Jerry and Nibbles are mice.
-Use `semper` to describe the facts.
+Use `semper` to describe the **facts**.

 ```
 { cato Tom } query .